 If the answer is “Yes”, please provide examples.

+][agreed]

 Have your country taken any action to promote public awareness regarding the existence, causes and gravity of and the threat posed by transnational organized crime, as well as public participation in preventing and combating such crime (art.
 31, para.
 5)?